rubenguc/bxzella/README.md

 - **Account Management:** Add, edit, and delete your BingX accounts.
 - **BingX Integration:** Connect securely using your API keys to fetch trading data.
 - **Dashboard:**
-    - View key statistics like Net PNL, Profit Factor, Trade Win Percentage, and Average Win/Loss ratio.
+    - View key statistics like Net PNL, Profit Factor, Trade Win Percentage, and Average Win/Lossxw ratio.
     - See your current open positions at a glance.
     - Display a list of your most recent closed trades.
 - **Trades Overview:** A dedicated page to view your complete trade history with details on open/close times, symbols, positions, leverage, and PNL.
+- **AI Summary:** Get AI-powered summaries of your trading performance, including comparisons between periods.
 - **Theming:** Switch between light, dark, and system themes.
 - **Internationalization:** Support for multiple languages (currently English based on `i18n` config).